 Duration: 2 Years

-4 x GCSE grades at 4 and above incl maths and science and preferably English
+4 GCSE grades at 4 or above including Maths and Science and preferably English.

-- develop the capacity to identify, analyse critically and evaluate theories, concepts and arguments about the nature and activities of the individual and society
+- Develop the capacity to identify, analyse critically and evaluate theories, concepts and arguments about the nature and activities of the individual

 This course is taken as part of the IBCP or as a stand-alone subject.